astronomer/airflow-guides/guides/scripts-bash-operator.md

 The following parameters can be provided to the operator:

-- `bash_command`: Provide a single bash command, a set of commands, or a bash script to be executed.
-This argument is required.
+- `bash_command`: Defines a single bash command, a set of commands, or a bash script to execute.
+This parameter is required.
-- `env`: Define environment variables in a dictionary for the bash process created.
-By default, the dictionary provided will overwrite all existing environment variables; to change this behavior, see `append_env` below.
-If left empty, the `BashOperator` will inherit the environment variables from your Airflow environment.
+- `env`: Defines environment variables in a dictionary for the bash process.
+By default, the defined dictionary overwrites all existing environment variables in your Airflow environment, including those not defined in the library.
+To change this behavior, you can set the `append_env` parameter.
+If you leave this parameter blank, the `BashOperator` inherits the environment variables from your Airflow environment.
-- `append_env`: Append environment variables provided in the `env` dictionary to any existing in your Airflow environment by setting to `True`.
+- `append_env`: If you set this to `True`, the environment variables you define in `env` are appended to existing environment variables instead of overwriting them.
 The default is `False`.
-- `output_encoding`: Define the output encoding of the bash command.
+- `output_encoding`: Defines the output encoding of the bash command.
 The default is `'utf-8'`.
-- `skip_exit_code`: Declare which bash exit code would leave the task defined by the `BashOperator` in a 'skipped' state.
-The default is 99.
+- `skip_exit_code`: Defines which bash exit code should be emitted when the task using the `BashOperator` enters a `skipped` state.
+The default is `99`.
-- `cwd`: Change the working directory where the bash command is run.
+- `cwd`: Changes the working directory where the bash command is run.
 The default is `None` and the bash command runs in a temporary directory.

-`BashOperator` tasks have the following behavior:
+The behavior of a BashOperator task is based on the status of the bash shell:

 - Tasks succeed if the whole shell exits with an exit code of 0.
 - Tasks are skipped if the exit code is 99 (unless otherwise specified in `skip_exit_code`).